Science Traveler Series by J.L. Greger

 Review by Walter Luce: Ignore the Pain contains enough twists, turns, and betrayals to keep the reader thoroughly engaged.
 JL Greger creates the most intriguing characters and infuses them with purpose and quick minds.
 She entertains you; she educates you and she takes you to places you’ve never been.
 You’ll also feel a pinprick of pain and injustice as you read this novel.
 A must read!

 Review by S.L.
 Smith: Ignore the Pain is a well-crafted suspense story J.L.
 Greger’s knowledge of the science behind the story is apparent, and adds another dimension.
 I love it when a story captivates me and teaches me something.
-This story definitely does both!
+This story does both!

 Review by Lorna Collins: I always enjoy Greger’s books because I learn so much.
 Having worked in the medical field as well as academia, the author speaks with an authentic voice.
-She also writes about foreign locales in such a way that the reader feels as though they’ve visited the places.
+She also writes about foreign locales in such a way that the reader feels as though they have visited the places.
 Her characters are engaging, and her plots are well-thought-out.

 Review by F. M. Meredith: Bold writing, wonderful descriptions of people and places, and heart-pounding adventure.